 - Cinebench R15 scores taken from CPU-Monkey.com

-No matter what benchmark you use, you will almost always find the Core i5 CPU significantly more powerful than the best Pentium CPUs.
+No matter your benchmark, you will almost always find the Core i5 CPU significantly more potent than the best Pentium CPUs.

-Hence when it comes to performance, there is literally no comparison between the two Intel series.
+Hence when it comes to performance, there is no comparison between the two Intel series.

 3. Price and Value Comparison